Published On: November 20, 2018

 Daylilies flower best when planted in full sun (6 hours/day), on moist, yet well-drained soil.
 In hot climates, dark-colored cultivars should receive some afternoon shade to help them retain their flower color.
 When planted in the correct location, daylilies will flower for years with little care.
 They do not require fertilization other than a yearly addition of compost.

-If buying daylilies by mail, plant them within a few days of receiving them.
+If buying daylilies from an online nursery, plant them within a few days of receiving them.
 In the South, plant in spring or fall while temperatures are still cool.
 In the North, daylilies should be planted in spring so they have plenty of time to get established before winter.
 However, daylilies are such tough plants, that in the North, most can be planted anytime from spring through fall.

 Amend the soil with compost before planting.
 Space plants 12 to 18 inches apart and plant so the crown is about 1 inch below the soil surface.
 Water well and mulch with bark or straw to conserve moisture and prevent weeds from growing.
 Although resilient once established, young transplants should be kept free from weeds and well watered the first year.